aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 - Dockerized NGINX as proxy server
 - Dockerized PHP-FPM (FastCGI Process Manager) to process requests
 - MySQL Database
-- static assets i.e product images
+- Static Assets i.e product images

 ### Vanilla Frontend

 The Frontend app will be a static vanila web app served by our backend.
-The home page as displayed below, lists a few products which can be added to basket and then on checkout the user will be redirected to a Stripe payment platform, which on success/failure will then be redirected to our Success/Failure Page.
+The home page as displayed below lists a few products which can be added to basket and then on checkout the user will be redirected to a Stripe payment platform, which on Success/Failure will then be redirected to our Success/Failure Page.

 ![apps homepage](../../doc/Ecommerce-Frontend-App.png)